cirello-io/runner/README.md

 ```
 Note: one environment variable per line.

-`-formation procTypeA=# procTypeB=# ... procTypeN=#` can be used to start more
-than one instance of a process type.
-It is commonly used to start many
-supporting background workers to an application.
-If `procType` is declared with
+`--formation procTypeA:# procTypeB:# ... procTypeN:#` allows to control
+how many instances of a process type are started, format: procTypeA:#
-zero (`procType=0`) or (`procType=optional`), it is not started.
-Non-declared
+procTypeB:# ... procTypeN:#.
+If `procType` is absent, it is not started.
+Empty
-process types are started once.
+formations start one of each process.

 `-port PORT` is the base IP port number used for each process type.
 It passes
 the port number as an environment variable named `$PORT` to the process, and